radualexandrub/Study/OperatingSystems/Windows10Backup/Windows 10 Complete Backup Guide for myself.md

 Source [here](https://towardsdatascience.com/tensorflow-gpu-installation-made-easy-use-conda-instead-of-pip-52e5249374bc) (`tensorflow-gpu` will automatically install the right versions for `cudnn`, `cudatoolkit`)

+- Check your Nvidia Driver Version (it should be greater than v390.0), if not, [update to the latest NVidia Drivers](https://www.nvidia.com/Download/index.aspx)

 - Create `tf_gpu` environment and also install `tensorflow-gpu`

 ```bash